 Why are there bubbles in a betta tank?

 Counterintuitively, your betta bubbles just tell you he’s good.
-It’s actually a part of their breeding process — if you did have a lady betta around, she would lay her eggs inside the bubble nest.
-This keeps them safe and secure in an oxygen-rich environment once they hatch.
+It’s actually a part of their breeding process — if you had a lady betta around, she would lay her eggs inside the bubble nest.
+This keeps the babies safe and secure in an oxygen-rich environment once they hatch.
 In her absence, he’s staying prepared, always ready to find a mate.
-You may even catch your betta in the act of gulping air and spitting them out so you’ll know their exact origin.
+You may even catch your betta in the act of gulping air and spitting the bubbles out so you’ll know their exact origin.
 We recommend letting him blow to his heart’s content.

 While there’s no one cause of bubbles, they aren’t usually a concern.
-Look closely at where and how they are forming as well as if they have any particularly interesting characteristics.
+Look closely at where and how they are forming and note any particularly interesting characteristics.
 The best defense in your aquarium is a good offense: A proper filter, regular partial water changes, and a big tank will keep your problems to a minimum.
 If you can’t quite tell where your bubbles are coming from, go through a light clean, and full water test to spot any obvious problems.
 That usually does the trick.